brandur/sorg/content/fragments/murakami-paris-review.md

 > **Murakami:** I started writing at the kitchen table after midnight.
 It took ten months to finish that first book; I sent it to a publisher and I got some kind of prize, so it was like a dream—I was surprised to find it happening.
 But after a moment, I thought, Yes, it’s happened and I’m a writer; why not?
 It’s that simple.

-Similarly, he's never seen _Spirited Away?!_ You practically have to be living under a rock to accomplish that feat, especially living in Japan:
+Similarly, he's never seen _Spirited Away?!_ You practically have to be living under a rock to accomplish that feat, especially living in Japan (mind you, this interview was fifteen years ago):

 > **Interviewer:** Have you seen Hayao Miyazaki’s anime film _Spirited Away_?
 It seems to me there are certain similarities to your books, in that he also manipulates folk material in contemporary ways.
 Do you enjoy his movies?